vincrichard/EfficientPS/README.md

 # Efficient PS

 Disclaimer: This is a personal project, where I recorded Efficient PS in a month.
 Feel free to use my code.
-Note that the authors also shared there code.
+Note that the authors also shared their code.

 Paper: [Efficient PS](http://panoptic.cs.uni-freiburg.de/#main)